 The true test of a good restaurant is when the children of

-The landmark Prince Restaurant in Saugus, MA, is one of those rare places that has touched past and present generations with equal affection.
+The landmark Prince Pizzeria in Saugus, MA, is one of those rare places that has touched past and present generations with equal affection.
 There may be critics out there who unfairly expect Prince to be something that it isn't, but the thousands of "real world" people who have frequented Prince know it as a happy, positive and tasty dining experience.
 Who could ask for anything more, unless it's overpriced, self-promoted gourmet food with an attitude that you want?

 The real world has been going to Prince since 1961, loving the fresh, delicious pizza with ample toppings and the pasta with the perfect red sauce. -- all at fair prices.
 The real world has seen lots of fads, trends and other cultural woes come and go, but places like Prince Pizzeria remain timeless and durable, thanks to a passionate quest for quality food and service with a commitment to excellence.
 In effect, going to the Prince is like taking a trip back in time.
 Good products may expand --as the Prince has done through more seating and an attached comedy club -- but there's no real need to change the format when you're this great.
 So, while the Prince has turned into the largest family-owned pizzeria in America, there has been absolutely no drop in quality.
 It's as good as ever!